mozilla-services/heka-docs/source/architecture/extending.rst

-Heka uses JSON as its configuration file format (see: :ref:`configuration`), and provides a simple mechanism through which plugins can integrate with the system to initialize themselves based on settings in the config file.
+Heka uses JSON as its configuration file format (see: :ref:`configuration`), and provides a simple mechanism through which plugins can integrate with the configuration loading system to initialize themselves from settings in the config file.

 The minimal shared interface that a Heka plugin must implement in order to use the config system is (surprise, surprise) `Plugin`, defined in